This post may contain affiliate links, please see my disclosure policy for details.

 As long as you're burning only "clean" wood - nothing chemically treated, pressure-treated, painted or stained - and not using lighter fluid, charcoal briquettes or commercial products like those slow-burning logs - the wood ash can be used in various ways around your coop and garden.

-12 Uses for Wood Ash in Your Coop, Home and Garden
+12+ Uses for Wood Ash in Your Coop, Home and Garden

 As long as you're burning clean wood and nothing with paint or chemicals in it, the ash is fine to use in lots of different ways in your coop and garden.
-Here are some of my favorite ways to repurpose and recycle your wood ash.
+Just be sure the ash is completely cooled and the fire is out before scooping up the ash.

 Uses for Wood Ash In the Coop

-1. In the dust bath |
+1. Use wood ash in the dust bath |

 Charcoal or wood ash added to your chickens' dust bath helps to suffocate parasites such as mites, lice, fleas and ticks.

-2. As a feed supplement |
+2. Use wood ash as a feed supplement |

 It has been observed that animals in the wild will gnaw on charred branches and stumps after a forest fire.